 In summary, St John Bosco is a school where teaching and learning is based upon a language rich curriculum where pupils are exposed to a range of experiences to enhance their knowledge, understanding and long term memory.
 As a result, pupils at St John Bosco are confident, aspirational, articulate learners who are ready for the next stage of education.

 If you have any questions regarding the curriculum we teach please contact the school.

-Links to the National Curriculum objectives and what children are expected to learn in each year group in English and Maths can be found below:
+Links to the National Curriculum objectives and what children are expected to learn in each year group in English can be found below:

 Curriculum Overviews for each class

-Please find the curriculum overviews for the skills and topics taught from EYFS to Year 6 below.
+Updated curriculum overviews for the skills and topics taught from EYFS to Year 6 coming soon.